 \subsection{Scene Loss}

 To encourage connectivity between primitives, we penalize the mean of the $L2$ distance between the connected vertex pairs of neighboring triangle edges,

 where $V_a^j$ and $V_b^j$ are the $j^{th}$ vertex pair of connected edges $a$ and $b$, respectively. $\widehat{n}_a$ and $\widehat{n}_b$ are the normals of the connecting triangles and $\Omega$ is the set of all triangles that intersect the current camera frustum.
-Activating this loss for invisible triangles without rendering losses leads to oversmoothing.
+Applying this loss to invisible triangles without rendering losses leads to over-smoothing.